Despite increased awareness of climate change and its consequences, the use of plastics is set to triple over the next 40 years.

 In the document published by the OECD, called "Global Plastics Outlook: Policy Scenarios to 2060", Two possible scenarios are presented:

-- The first, a local action scenario that includes a mix of fiscal and regulatory policies relating mainly to OECD countries.
+- The first, a local action scenario that includes a mix of fiscal and regulatory policies mainly concerning OECD countries.
 It could reduce plastic waste by nearly a fifth and more than halve plastic losses to the environment without a substantial impact on global GDP, which would be reduced by 0,3% by 2060.

 - The second one, a global intervention scenario that includes stricter policies implemented around the world.
 It could greatly reduce plastic production, plastic waste by a third and almost completely eliminate plastic losses to the environment, while reducing global GDP. of about 0,8%.